 - that kahawai has been traditionally fished by Maori; - that Maori share the same concern about reduced quality of fishing, sizes of kahawai and catch rates, as stated by recreational fishers.'
-14
+12

 The Ministry had recommended a new Term Transferable Quota for kahawai but this was squashed under the weight of Maori, the Waitangi Tribunal, and the courts that were looking to resolve Treaty rights to all fisheries.
 The problem remained and in 1991 purse seine catch limits were imposed, rather than issuing a new property right.
-These catch limits were required to prevent excessive commercial catch damaging the stock further, and to better provide for the needs of non-commercial fishers.
+These catch limits were required to prevent excessive commercial catch damaging the stock further, and to better provide for the needs of non-commercial fisheries.

 The Minister in 1991 set out to improve the non-commercial fishery, saying at the time, "It is essential that any future management plan enables reasonable access by non-commercial fishers to a quality fishery."
+13

-&lt;sup>14 Ministry of Agriculture and Fisheries.
+12 Ministry of Agriculture and Fisheries.
 1990.
 Kahawai.
 Proposals for the management of the kahawai fishery.

-&lt;sup>15 Ken Shirley.
+13 Ken Shirley.
 1990.
 Introduction from the Minister of Fisheries.
 Kahawai discussion document.

-Appendix Two - TAC Setting - Legal Constraints
+Appendix 2 - TAC Setting - Legal constraints

-The Scheme of the Fisheries Act 1996
+The Scheme of the Fisheries Act.

-The scheme of the Fisheries Act 1996 requires the Minister to set the total allowable catch (TAC) before making non-commercial allowances and setting a total allowable commercial catch (TACC).
+The scheme of the Fisheries Act requires the Minister to set the TAC before making non-commercial allowances and setting a TACC.
 The Supreme Court wrote;